 Although, of course, we assume you know that adding a consent checkbox to an opt-in form doesn’t make your website GDPR-compliant automatically.
 It’s just a step towards compliance under the new law, and there are a few other requirements you’ll need to meet.

 Let’s take a closer look at the example of an opt-in form asking for subscribers’ consent.
 Right below the “Email” field, there is a brief custom consent message with a box that must be checked by a user to complete the subscription.

 Keep this example in mind because it contains every element an effective and a GDPR-friendly opt-in form should have:

 - Consent message with a mandatory checkbox

-The question you might still have in mind is whether there is a strict requirement about what to include to the consent message.
+The question you might still have in mind is whether there is a strict requirement about what to include in the consent message.

-Just like with cookie consent banners, it’s essential to specify how exactly user data is going to be used and to require explicit consent from a user to such use from them.
+Just like with cookie consent banners, it’s essential to specify how exactly user data is going to be used and to require explicit consent from a user to such use.
 And if you sift through various websites, you’ll see dozens of consent copy variations.
 Below we’ll show you a couple more typical examples.

 This unobtrusive widget takes very little screen space, yet remains visible to the site visitors and contains a checkbox so that they could express their consent to receiving promotional emails explicitly.